Manqoba-123/C-programming_learning/README.md

 * Whatsapp group [link](https://chat.whatsapp.com/IPZAiFeg7dVCkZ1hH28pgj)

 * **NOTES**
-	- **Due to South Africa's and Nigeria's massive power outage classes are delayed to begin as we only have few instructurs to guide us on live classes**
+	- **Due to South Africa's and Nigeria's massive power outage classes are delayed to begin as we only have few instructors to guide us on live classes**

-	- **Topics to be covered**
+	- **Topics to be covered** (Due to delay we still trying alternative ways to deliver content to you)

 	 	* Introduction to C